-Dillian Whyte's wait for a world title shot continues, so can he claim the WBC interim heavyweight belt and cement his status as the most overlooked fighter in the division when he shares the ring with former world champion Alexander Povetkin in a 'behind closed doors' fight?
+Dillian Whyte's wait for a world title shot continues, so can he claim the WBC interim heavyweight belt and cement his status as the most overlooked fighter in the division when he shares the ring with former world champion Alexander Povetkin at Eddie Hearn's 'Fight Camp' on August 22.

-It is the fight that has to happen – but who will come out on top if/when Tyson Fury and Anthony Joshua go head-to-head to determine the undisputed heavyweight champion of the boxing world?
+It is the fight that has to happen, and it is a fight that could happen in 2021 after the two men agreed in principle to a two-fight deal.
+But who will come out on top when Tyson Fury and Anthony Joshua go head-to-head to determine the undisputed heavyweight champion of the boxing world?

 Putting together a huge heavyweight title fight between Tyson Fury and Anthony Joshua was never going to be an easy process, but promoter Bob Arum believes current circumstances could play a helping hand in getting the two champions in the ring at the same time.